 Q. How do I know if my house is suitable for solar panels?

 The easiest way is to call a reputable solar company and ask for a free consultation.
+However, some considerations are the age of the home’s roof, whether there is excessive shade from trees, and the direction of the roof’s slope (south is ideal).

 Q. How often do I need to replace my solar panels?

 Solar panels last 25 to 40 years, depending on the brand and quality.
 However, because the technology is increasing rapidly, homeowners may find that solar panels in 15 years are so much more efficient than their current ones that it’s worth swapping them out.
+It usually takes between 6 and 10 years to break even on the cost of solar panels.